herrcristi/small/README.md

 # small
 Small project

-Contains everyday features to be used
+Contains usefull everyday features to be used like:

 * spinlock (or critical_section)
 * event
 * event_queue
+* worker_thread

 #
 * base64
 * quick_hash